UsernameLM/WebsiteInfo/README.md

 # WebsiteInfo
-Check the info from a website a turn into a graph
+Check the info from a website and turn into a graph